 INFO 521 (3) Database Development for Public Health: Fall.
-Prerequisites: Must be a second-year student.
-This course will cover the principles utilized in data management and database development for purposes of Public Health Surveillance.
-The students will learn to create a relational database using Microsoft Access 2010, as well as gaining an understanding of the important terminology, standards, and data management principles utilized by data management teams.
+This course will cover the principles utilized in data management and database development for purposes of Public Health.
+This is primarily a skills-based course - the students will learn to create a relational database using Microsoft Access 2013, as well as gaining an understanding of the important terminology, standards and data management principles utilized by data management teams.
+Sample Syllabus

-INFO 530 (2) Geographic Information Systems: Fall and spring.
-Introduces the use of geographic information systems (GIS) in the analysis of public health data.
+INFO 530 (2) Geographic Information Systems: Fall and Spring.
+Introduces the use of geographic information systems (GISs) in the analysis of public health data.
 Addresses basic GIS operations such as buffering, layering, and spatial queries, and develops GIS skills through homework and case studies.
 Addresses introductory cartography and basic statistical aspects of spatial analysis.
+Sample Syllabus

-INFO 532 (4) Principles of Geographic Information Systems: Fall and spring.
-Prerequisites: Experience with Windows-based computing is essential to successful completion of the course.
-The course introduces the use of geographic information systems (GIS) in the analysis of public health data.
-We develop GIS skills through homework and case studies, and particularly address basic GIS operations such as buffering, layering, and spatial queries as well as more advanced GIS capabilities such as geodatabases.
+INFO 532 (4) Geographic Information Systems for Public Health: Fall and Spring.
+The course introduces the use of geographic information systems (GISs) in the analysis of public health data.
+We develop GIS skills through homework and case studies and particularly address basic GIS operations such as buffering, layering, and spatial queries as well as more advanced GIS capabilities such as geodatabases.
 In addition to GIS issues, we address introductory cartography and basic statistical aspects of spatial analysis.
+Sample Syllabus